Multi-Objective Reinforcement Learning for Tactical Decision Making for Trucks in Highway Traffic: Methodology

 The vector $\hat{\mathbf{A}}_t \in \mathbb{R}^d$ denotes the multi-objective advantage computed using Generalized Advantage Estimation (GAE-$\lambda$) \cite{schulman2015highdimensional}. \end{enumerate}

-\subsection{Safety Filter for Lane Changes via Action Masking}
+\subsection{Safety filter for lane changes via action masking}

-To ensure that the ego vehicle performs lane changes only when it is safe to do so, we propose a rule-based safety filter based on time-gap and braking-feasibility constraints.
-A lane change action from the ego’s current lane $\ell_{\text{ego}}$ to a target lane $\ell_{\text{target}}$ is permitted only if sufficient longitudinal gaps exist both ahead of and behind the ego vehicle in target lane.
-The lane change action is masked out otherwise as described in Section \ref{sec:meth}.
-A lane change to left when ego vehicle is on the left-most lane and a lane change to right when vehicle is on the right-most lane are also filtered out.
+To ensure the ego vehicle performs lane changes only when safe, we propose a rule-based safety filter based on gap constraints.
+An unsafe lane change action is masked out as described in Section \ref{sec:meth}.

-We evaluate the safety of a candidate lane change using a kinematic, gap-based safety filter that explicitly accounts for finite vehicle dimensions, relative velocities, and the fact that the ego vehicle occupies both the current and target lanes during the maneuver.
-All longitudinal distances are measured between front bumpers unless stated otherwise.